-Boko Haram's attacks on schools had consisted of destroying empty school buildings at night, but more recently has shifted to targeting Muslim and non-Muslim students and staff with guns, knives, and explosives.
+Boko Haram's attacks on schools had consisted of destroying empty school buildstudents and staff with guns, knives, and explosives.
 The group has killed or wounded hundreds of students and teachers since June 2013.
 The mass abduction of female students in Chibok marked a frightening shift: While in prior attacks, Boko Haram generally instructed female students to flee, they are now publically calling on girls to abandon Western education or be taken as slaves.